colinchcpp/colinchcpp.github.io/_posts/2023/09/27/2023-09-27-09-54-51-547861-c-by-example-by-greg-perry-and-doug-brown.md

 ![C++ By Example](https://example.com/cpp-by-example.jpg)

 Are you looking to learn C++ in a practical and hands-on way?
-Look no further than "C++ by Example" by Greg Perry and Doug Brown.
+Look no further than "C++ by Example by Greg Perry and Doug Brown.
 This comprehensive book takes a unique approach to teaching C++ by providing numerous real-world examples that illustrate key concepts and techniques.

 ## Why Choose "C++ by Example"?